Frequently Asked Questions

 Learn more about the potential for viewing and kayaking with whales on our blog.

-When is the Best Time to See Wildlife in BC & Desolation Sound?
+What is the Best Time to See Wildlife Kayaking in British Columbia?

 Depending on your priorities, the wildlife viewing in British Columbia and in Desolation Sound specifically can be great at any time of summer.